BaselAshraf81/PassionOfRugsFullSuite/AI_IMPLEMENTATION_SUMMARY.md

 **AI analysis not showing:**
 - Wait for API calls to complete
-- Check both APIs succeeded
+- Check that accumulated data has meaningful results
 - Enable AI filtering in settings

 **Address correction not working:**